 Each month, the credit card bill shows up through snail mail.
 View the bill to ensure no transaction is amiss.
 Some credit card agencies allow online viewing, so take advantage of this perk.
 Additionally, monitor your agency’s bank accounts.
 View activity online and on paper statements.
 Alternatively, Equifax, TransUnion, and Experian each allow one free credit report yearly.
 In total, businesses can view credit reports three times a year.
 All credit report agencies offer 24/7 monitoring service access.
 With this feature, the credit agencies will email suspicious transactions to you in real time.
 Like confidential files, store financial reports in a secure area and shred unneeded documents.

 Purchase Commercial Insurance

 An unusual yet wise idea is to use business insurance to tackle identity theft.
-Some insurance companies include identity theft as a rider.
+Some insurance agencies include identity theft as a rider.
 Others turn identity theft into a separate insurance policy.
 Regardless, identity theft insurance covers expenses paid to reclaim your identity.
 In some cases, identity theft insurance is a service to assist you in recovering identity such as a credit freeze and monitoring assistance.
 Since it varies by the provider, ask your insurance agent if identity theft coverage is included in commercial insurance in Chula Vista.

-Protecting against identity theft is just one of many reasons to make sure your company has commercial insurance.
+Protecting against identity theft is just one of many reasons to make sure your agency has commercial insurance.
 To learn about other important reasons, get in touch with American Tri-Star.
 In addition to reliable business insurance, we also offer auto, home, health, and RV insurance in Chula Vista.
 Call 619-827-0522 today to speak with one of our friendly agents and receive a complimentary quote.